 When you visit the website, YouTube receives the information that you have retrieved the corresponding subpage of the provider’s website.
 Also collected are the data named under “General data collection”.
 This takes place irrespectively of whether you are logged into or do not have a user account at YouTube.
 If you have logged into a Google account, your data will be assigned directly to this account.
 If you do not wish your data to be assigned to your YouTube profile, you must first log out before clicking the button.
 YouTube stores your data as a usage profile and utilises this for advertising, market research, and/or needs based website design purposes.
 The data are analysed in this manner, also for users that are not logged in, specifically for providing needs based advertising and informing other users on the social network about your activities on our website.
 You are accorded the right to object to this creation of such user profiles, but to exercise this right you must contact YouTube.

-7. Integration of the analytics service Matomo
+7. Integration of the Google Analytics analysis service

 8. Google AdWords Remarketing and Conversion Tracking